How to Set Up a Good Still Life Composition

 How to Arrange Objects in a Still Life

-Take your time, set them up, walk around your composition changing point of view.
+Take your time to set them up, walk around your composition changing point of view.
 Often a different angle changes dramatically the composition.

 Whatever method works for you, the key is not settling for the first solution you find, spend some time in looking for the best arrangement.